xorrbit/esp01_laundry_timer/README.md

 Prototype photo: https://goo.gl/photos/NjTwntU1QywMau2y6
 ![prototype photo](https://lh3.googleusercontent.com/6R5P5Lql9TwAfV73jizqW56aoePHwbTXgdcs2FTstPrUKKrtCX9jboEyg9MQAf-48n91aasUhaZMHw=w480)
+The only really important part in that photo is the ESP-01 module (and I suppose the display, but even that isn't really needed).
+The breadboard is only used to facilitate development/debugging and the raspberry pi is just used for 3.3v power :)

 This requires the ESP8266 board support files to be installed as per http://www.arduinesp.com/getting-started.
 This also makes